-A successful content strategy on how to effectively market your business over social media has three critical components: post type, post time, and post frequency.
+A successful content strategy on effectively marketing your business on social media has three critical components: post type, post time, and post frequency.

 9) Assign Budget and Resources

-Do you have a budget, and do you have the resources to roll out a social media marketing strategy for your business?
+Do you have a budget and the resources to roll out a strategy to market your business on social media?

-Before you answer this, review the tactics that you’ve chosen to achieve your business goals and objectives.
+Before answering this, review your chosen tactics to achieve your business goals and objectives.

-Then make a detailed list of the tools that you’ll need and their projected annual cost.
 Some business owners set a budget first before setting up the strategy.
-However, I recommend the opposite, set your plan first, then determine your budget that fits your approach.
+However, I recommend setting your plan first, then determining a budget that fits your approach.
+Then make a detailed list of the tools you’ll need and their projected annual cost.